PingchuanMa/LeetCode-Solutions/289. Game of Life/README.md

 2. In this question, we represent the board using a 2D array.
 In principle, the board is infinite, which would cause problems when the active area encroaches the border of the array.
 How would you address these problems?

 ## Solution

+Since the state is represented by an integer, we can use the last two bits to stand for if this cell is live now and then, respectively.
+Don't forget we shouldn't add itself to the counter.
+Then we right shift this number by one, then nailed it.